TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/README.md

 # Running AggieMap

-Run `ng serve --project=aggiemap --aot` to start a local webserver at https://localhost:4200.
+Run `ng serve --project=aggiemap-angular --aot` to start a local webserver at https://localhost:4200.

 As you make changes to the project, the local webserver will automatically rebuild and, if AggieMap is open in a webbrowser, the page will reload automatically